Cedar Falls, Iowa: Media

-The underground music scene in the Cedar Falls area from 1977 to present-day is well documented.
-The Wartburg College Art Gallery in Waverly, Iowa hosted a collaborative history of the bands, record labels, and music venues involved in the Cedar Falls music scene which ran from March 17 to April 14, 2007.
-This effort has been continued as a wiki-style website called The Secret History of the Cedar Valley.
+The underground music scene in the Cedar Falls area from 1977 to the present day is well documented.
+The Wartburg College Art Gallery in Waverly hosted a collaborative history of the bands, record labels, and music venues involved in the Cedar Falls music scene which ran from March 17 to April 14, 2007.
+This effort has been continued as a wiki-style website called "The Secret History of the Cedar Valley".